robertorcosta/azure-docs.pt-br/articles/active-directory/conditional-access/require-managed-devices.md

 - Os aplicativos móveis que sua força de trabalho usa são gerenciados
 - As informações da sua empresa são protegidas ao ajudar a controlar a maneira como sua força de trabalho as acessa e compartilha
 - O dispositivo e seus aplicativos são compatíveis com os requisitos de segurança da empresa

+> [!NOTE]
+> If you configure a policy to require compliant devices users may be prompted on Mac, iOS, and Android to select a device certificate during policy evaluation.
+This is a known behavior.

 ## <a name="next-steps"></a>Próximos passos